Code-Institute-Submissions/CI-MilestoneProject-1/README.md

  ### Navigation Bar

  - Navigation is featured on all 4 pages of the Code-Nect site.
 The navbar is built mobile first making it fully responsive by displaying a hamburger icon on small screen sizes and full navigation links on desktop.
+This feature satisfies the navigation user goal as the user is able to navigate through other pages easily on devices with different screen sizes.

  ![Navbar-mobile](readme-files/navbar-mobile.png)